SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 Assignment and Copy Behavior for Strings, Arrays, and Dictionaries
 ------------------------------------------------------------------

+..
+XXX do we even need this section?

 In Swift,
 many basic data types such as ``String``, ``Array``, and ``Dictionary`` are implemented as structures.